overload-development-community/OverloadLevelEditor/README.md

 - Fix degenerate cases; make drag mark update marked vertex/face counts correctly (by Sirius)
 - Fix display of textures in decal list (by Arne)
 - Show current entity coordinates in Entity Coords input box (by Sirius)
+- Fix inverted default segment UV orders (by kevin)
+- Custom reflection probe options (by kevin)
+  - Trigger entity subtype for placing reflection probes directly instead of through LevelPost
+  - Checkbox in level custom info to include or exclude default chunk-based reflection probes on export
+  - Exported reflection probes are always forced on

 #### How to build